rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-Our 4‑feature model performed poorly on an independent subject, showing that data from 5 subjects is not rich enough to predict movement in a 6th!
+Our 4‑feature model performed poorly on an independent subject, showing that data from our 5 training subjects is not rich enough to predict movement in a 6th.
+Our HAR team 17-feature model improved on this somewhat, but not meaningfully.

+Our data preparation is robust, but our training set is very small, based on too few movements to generalise effectively to provide feedback in real-time using these approaches.
+There are more rigorous summary statistics than window-level summaries to use - better aligned with the science of HAR, and more powerful models to try.

+A gold-standard HAR model is needed: A Domain-Adversarial Neural Network (DANN) for HAR.
+We'll next use Copilot to help code this pipeline in our Spyder environment using PyTorch!
+This, if successfully built, could be expected to dramatically increase between-subject prediction!

 <br>
 <br>